RFC-1: Astropods Spec

 optionalbooleanOPTIONALIf true, the input MAY be omitted at deploy time.
 Default: false.

-The datatype field controls validation and type coercion applied before injection. secret is orthogonal to datatype — it controls storage and logging: when true, the platform stores the value securely and never logs it.
+The datatype field controls validation and type coercion applied before injection. secret is orthogonal to datatype and controls storage and logging: when true, the platform stores the value securely and never logs it.
 The display-as field controls UI rendering: short-text renders a single-line field, long-text a multi-line field, and select a dropdown using options.

 5. Custom Providers